Twinkie: Hostess bankruptcy

 On January 11, 2012, parent company Hostess filed for Chapter 11 bankruptcy protection.
 Twinkie sales for the year, as of 25 December 2011, were 36 million packages, down almost 20% from a year earlier.
 Hostess said customers had migrated to healthier foods.
-On November 16, 2012, Hostess officially announced that it "will be winding down operations and has filed a motion with the U.S. Bankruptcy Court seeking permission to close its business and sell its assets, including its iconic brands and facilities."
+On November 16, 2012, Hostess officially announced that it "will be winding down operations and has filed a motion with the U.S. bankruptcy court seeking permission to close its business and sell its assets, including its iconic brands and facilities."
 Bakery operations were suspended at all plants.

 On November 19, 2012, Hostess and the Bakers Union agreed to mediation, delaying the shutdown for two days.
 On November 21, 2012, U.S. bankruptcy judge Robert Drain approved Hostess' request to shut down, ending Twinkie production in the United States.

 Return of Twinkies to U.S. market

 On March 18, 2013, it was reported that Twinkies would return to store shelves in May of that year.
 Twinkies, along with other Hostess Brands, were purchased out of bankruptcy by Apollo Global Management and Metropoulos & Co for $410 million.

 Twinkies returned to U.S. shelves on July 15, 2013.
 Apollo subsequently sold Hostess for $2.3 billion.

 Before Hostess Brands filed for bankruptcy, Twinkies were reduced in size.
 They now contain 135 kcal and have a mass of 38.5 grams, while the original Twinkies contained 150 kcal and had a mass of 42.5 grams.
 The new Twinkies also have a longer shelf life of 45 days, which was also a change made before bankruptcy, compared to the 26 days of the original Twinkies.

+In April 2017, Chocolate Cake Twinkies came on the market.

 Twinkies Cereal, made by Post, was introduced in December 2020.

 Deep-fried Twinkie

 Deep frying a Twinkie involves freezing the cake, dipping it into batter, and deep-frying it.
-A story in The New York Times about the deep fried Twinkie with one of its claimed inventors — Christopher Sell, originally from Rugby, England — described this way: "Something magical occurs when the pastry hits the hot oil.
-The creamy white vegetable shortening filling liquefies, impregnating the sponge cake with its luscious vanilla flavor....
-The cake itself softens and warms, nearly melting, contrasting with the crisp, deep-fried crust in a buttery and suave way.
+Melissa Clark (who interviewed one of the deep fried Twinkie's claimed inventors — Christopher Sell, originally from Rugby, England), writing in The New York Times, describes how "Something magical occurs when the pastry hits the hot oil.
+The creamy white vegetable shortening filling liquefies, impregnating the sponge cake with its luscious vanilla flavor [...]
+The cake softens and warms, nearly melting, contrasting with the crisp, deep-fried crust in a buttery and suave way.
 The pièce de résistance, however, is a ruby-hued berry sauce, adding a tart sophistication to all that airy sugary goodness."

 In 2002, Brooklyn restaurateur Clint Mullen introduced the fried Twinkie at several state and county fairs to great popular acclaim, and the notion spread to other establishments that specialize in fried foods.
 Fried Twinkies are sold throughout the U.S. in fairs as well as ball games, and in various restaurants.
 Starting in August 2016, Walmart began selling prepackaged, frozen versions of the deep-fried Twinkie at stores nationwide in the US.